 Aetiology and Epidemiology

-- The most common hepatitis virus.
+- Hepatitis A is most common hepatitis virus.
 It is often seen in epidemics (usually in children), and most commonly occurs in the autumn

 - Often found in communities with overcrowding